jossemarGT/resume/RESUME.md

 | Jan.
 2014 - Dec.
 2014
 | Alongside a college friend, we took the challenge of raising a startup that
 had the primary goal of helping small businesses to enhance their online presence quickly and fast with a self-serve experience.
+The platform was a website builder that retrieved all the required content and metadata from the small business' Facebook page, and then it was a matter of putting a domain in front of it.

 ### jossemarGT